uber-archive/makisu/README.md

 ## Explicit caching

 By default, Makisu will cache each directive in a Dockerfile.
-To avoid caching everything, the layer cache can be further optimized via explicit caching with the `--commit=explicit` flag.
+To avoid committing and caching everything, the layer cache can be further optimized via explicit caching with the `--commit=explicit` flag.
 Dockerfile directives may then be manually cached using the `#!COMMIT` annotation:

 ```Dockerfile
 FROM node:8.1.3